cmhollins2022/Fundamentals/Intro-into-Programming.md

 ## How do we write Code?
+We write code with **IDE's** (Integrated Development Environments).
+* A place to write, run and debug code, and also convert it to machine code.
+* IDE's are like any other program on your computer except use dfor the facilitation of code.
+  * Examples (NetBeans, IntelliJ, Visual-Studios)

 ## How do we get Information from Computers?
 ## What can Computers Do?
 ## What are Variables?